tspeigner/tspeigner-win_mysql/pkg/tspy-win_mysql-0.1.0/README.md

 ## Release Notes

 0.1.0 is the first release and there will definitely be cleanup.
 Looking to move the params to hiera.

+0.1.1 fixes some linting errors adds OS support information and fixed unbounded ranges on dependencies.